 This cardigan pattern turned out so nice!
 I love the herringbone double crochet stitch as the main stitch and then the post stitches on the back.
 It just is such a great crochet cardigan for fall!

-This crochet cardigan pattern calls for sport (#2) weight yarn.
-I used WeCrochet Brava Sport for my cardigan.
+This crochet cardigan pattern can be made with a sport (#2) weight yarn or a dk (#3).
+I used WeCrochet Swish DK yarn for my cardigan.

 The pattern is rated Intermediate in pattern difficulty.
 You will need to know the herringbone double crochet stitch as well as front and back post stitches.